BerlinUnited/berlinunited.github.io/docs/naoth_tools/simspark.md

 ./dist/Native/naoth-simspark --sync
 ```

-Otherwise, the Simspark and the virtual robot will freeze when it is added to
+Otherwise, Simspark and the virtual robot will freeze when it is added to
 the virtual field.

 ### Workarounds